LachlanMarnham/Aragog/README.md

 Running the code with the `--plot_output` flag set (see above) instantiates a `NetworkGraphHandler`.
 This maintains a graph of our website, where nodes represent the pages Aragog has scraped and edges represent the links between them.
 After the graph has been updated `N` times, it creates a figure and saves it as ./figures/*.png.
-The number of figures very quickly spirals out of control, so I chose `N=25` so we are getting chunked updates.
+The number of figures very quickly spirals out of control, so I chose `N=25` to minimize the updates.
 Currently the `NetworkGraphHandler`, adds every node it finds.
 The result is a quickly-saturated plot which lacks interesting internal structure.
  If we only added those nodes at the target domain it would be much more interesting...
  ...
 Anyway, here's the result: